andreasdominik/Susi/Doc/install.md

 Configuration of the STT daemon.
 By default Google STT is used because of its very high accuracy and common knowledge.
 However, it's no longer local and private.
+Mozilla DeepSpeech can be used for English language if installed by uncommenting the respective line.
 Other services may be included by exchange the `binary`.

+#### [nlu]
+Configuration of the NLU (natural language unserstaanding) daemon.
+The default daemon is implemented in Julia and uses Regular Expressions for intent matching and capturing of slots values.

+For more details see the NLU section of the docu.
+The NLU also reads the skill directory from the [skills] section to find skills.

 #### [tts]
     insert the correct installation dir to susi.toml